taceon/proxmox_hookscript_zfs_backup/readme.md

 ```
 crontab -e
 ```
-add this line to the end, run the script every day at 2 am
+add this line to the end, run the zfs backup script every day at 2 am and rsync at 3 am
 ```
 0 2 * * * /var/lib/vz/snippets/shared_folder_backup.sh
+0 3 * * * /var/lib/vz/snippets/rsync_backup.sh
 ```

 Will come back to this later about hookscript